zuriel-diaz/oleo/README.md

 # oleo
-Platform that helps to develop cognitive process on childrens.
+Our platform contributes to develop cognitive process on childrens.